Travellers89/CurriculumVitae/README.md

 ## Conclusion
 In conclusion, this Curriculum Vitae project aims to offer a comprehensive, visually appealing, and user-centric web-page to provide potential employers, clients, and interested individuals with an insightful glimpse into my professional world.
 Through careful design and a commitment to quality content, I strive to present a dynamic narrative that aligns with the expectations of my audience.
 Thank you for visiting!

+## Observations
+In comparing the initial design in Figma to the final project, a few notable aesthetic adjustments have been made.
+The most prominent alteration is the placement of my name and photo on the left side of the screen, providing a more engaging and personalized touch to the user experience.
+Additionally, the right side of the Figma layout has been slightly scaled down in the final project, enhancing the overall visual balance.
+Moreover, I've paid attention to the finer details within the project.
+In the "Skills" section, I've incorporated a unique touch with semi-donut graphics, making it visually appealing and informative.
+Furthermore, I've included skill proficiency percentages displayed as progress bars in the "Languages" section, offering a quick and intuitive understanding of my language capabilities.
+These thoughtful enhancements are aimed at creating a more engaging and informative presentation of my curriculum.